cachethq/cachet/README.md

 [Deploying to Heroku](/INSTALL.md#deploy-to-heroku) requires one-click to get started and no knowledge of PHP or Laravel afterwards.

-If you're deploying into production you'll want to create an environmental variable as `ENV=production`.
-In the instance where the variable isn't defined, Cachet will think that it's `local`.

 # Translations

 A special thank you to our translators, who have provided us with the chance to share Cachet with the world.